openfoodfacts/openfoodfacts-ai/llm-evals/README.md

 A list of available tasks can be found in the [tasks directory](./llm_evals/tasks).

-The `evaluate` command has several options to customize the evaluation process:
+The `evaluate from-api` command has several options to customize the evaluation process:

 - `--task` (**required**): Specifies the task to be evaluated.
 The task should be defined in the tasks directory.
 - `--model`: Specifies the model to be evaluated.
 You can use models from different providers (e.g., Google Vertex AI, OpenAI, etc.) by specifying the provider prefix (e.g., `google-vertex:`, `google-gla:`, `openrouter:`,...).
 Default is set to `google-vertex:gemini-2.5-flash-lite`.